 You can do a golden circle road trip year round.

 Roads can be slippery in the winter time (Nov – Feb) but it is a great time to visit the hot springs.
+There is just something a bit magical about getting into a warm hot spring in winter.

 For an all round good time of year to visit, April in Iceland is always a good month!